sussmanLab/open-Qmin/README.md

 This repository contains code for performing lattice-discretized Landau deGennes liquid crystal modeling, using single or multiple CPU or GPU resources for efficient, large-scale simulations.
 Included is an optional graphical user interface for running and setting up the simulations.
+Usefully, the GUI has the functionality to generate a compilable file, allowing the GUI to be used for prototyping and then directly running larger- scale simulations.

-Some doxygen documentation has been written, but lots of stuff is still to be written.
+Some doxygen documentation has been completed, but lots remains to be written.
 In any event, executing the command
 "doxygen doc/openQmin_documentation"
 from the root directory will produce a set of html documentation files.